stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 ### Tuples

 I wrote above that a record is also called a *product type*.
-This naming becomes most obvious when we consider the number of possible value inhabiting a given type.
+This is quite obvious when we consider the number of possible values inhabiting a given type.
 For instance, consider the following custom record:

 ```idris